 Personalization can be unique for every user.
 For example, if you have 50k monthly visitors, all 50k users will have a unique experience.

-User privacy can be in jeopardy when it comes to web personalization, and it can be harder to maintain user engagement.
+User privacy can be in jeopardy when it comes to web in-line content, and it can be harder to maintain user engagement.
 It needs constant work and attention to every minute detail to ensure the customers stay on the platform.

 Customization gives the user the option to create the web page content based on their own preferences.
 It lets users do everything and design the page as per their needs.